wirginiavoolf/physical-computing/metaphorator.md

 1. Speak into the metaphor machine about any concern - rants and catharsis are best.

-2A.
-The Metaphorator generates an image-based metaphor based on your emotional state.
+2. The Metaphorator generates an image-based metaphor based on your emotional state.

-2B.
-The Metaphorator can access a library of pre-written metaphors or generate a new one.
+ -The Metaphorator can access a library of pre-written metaphors or generate a new one.

 3. The Metaphorator conveys the image through a line of text on the screen.
 The user can accept, reject, or modify the metaphor.